South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina vs. Notre Dame Women's Basketball Predictions & Picks - November 6

-Monday's contest that pits the South Carolina Gamecocks (0-0) versus the Notre Dame Fighting Irish (0-0) at Halle Georges Carpentier has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 73-60 in favor of South Carolina, who is big favorites by our model.
-Tipoff is at 1:00 PM ET on November 6.
+Monday's game features the South Carolina Gamecocks (0-0) and the Notre Dame Fighting Irish (0-0) clashing at Halle Georges Carpentier in what is expected to be a lopsided matchup, with a projected 73-60 win for heavily favored South Carolina according to our computer prediction.
+Game time is at 1:00 PM ET on November 6.

 Catch college basketball action all season long on Fubo!